Abimbolaabbey/Vehicle-Co2-Emmision/README.md

 # Vehicle-Co2-Emmision

-I came across a project posted by one of the member in a tech community i belong to.

-He enrolled in a scholarship organised by Data camp, for people who have completed or are completing their secondary education and are preparing to pursue a degree in computer science or data science, including Students preparing for graduate-level computer science or data science degrees.
-Using Python and SQL

-I already had a schorlarship on Datacamp, courtesy of ingressive for goood.
-So i wasnt interested in applying for another.

-I fell in love with the dataset, so i decided get an insight about what the data is trying to tell me 👂 using Excel, SQL and R.

 ![](Emissions_picture.png)

 ## Project Background

-You volunteered for a public policy advocacy organization in Canada, and your colleague asked you to help her draft recommendations for guidelines on CO2 emissions rules.
+I volunteered for a public policy advocacy organization in Canada, and my colleague asked me to help her draft recommendations for guidelines on CO2 emissions rules.
-After researching emissions data for a wide range of Canadian vehicles, she would like you to investigate which vehicles produce lower emissions.
+After researching emissions data for a wide range of Canadian vehicles, she would like me to investigate which vehicles produce lower emissions.

 ### The Data